GAM-team/GAM/docs/Users-Gmail-Messages-Threads.md

 * `overwrite` - Overwite an existing file
 * `overwrite true` - Overwite an existing file
 * `overwrite false` - Do not overwite an existing file; add a numeric prefix and create a new file

+## Upload attachments
+These options are valid with `show'.

+By default, message attachments are not uploaded to Google Drive.
+* `uploadattachments` - Upload message attachments
+* `attachmentnamepattern <RegularExpression>` - Limit the attachments uploaded to those whose names match `<RegularExpression>`

+By default, message attachments are uploaded to the root of the user's My Drive.
+* `<DriveFileParentAttributeh>` - Specify an alternate location for the uploaded attachments

 ## Display messages sent by delegates for delegator
 Display messages sent by a particular delegate for a delegator; the message is